Skip to main content

 Note

-By default, available drive letters are randomized, and the first available one is selected per share.
-Drive letters can be manually specified by adding them, such as Drive: Z.
+Available drive letters are randomized by default, and the first available letter is selected per share.
+Drive letters can also be manually specified by adding them, e.g. Drive: Z or Drive: F.

 Enroll a Parsec Teams machine

 CoreWeave Windows images support Parsec Teams.
-To enroll a Parsec Teams machine, include the following in the cloudInit block when deploying a Virtual Server:
+In order to enroll a Parsec Teams machine, include the following in the cloudInit block when deploying a Virtual Server:

 cloudInit: |